MikelA92/metabase-mcp-mab/README.md

 # Metabase MCP Server

 A Model Context Protocol (MCP) server that enables LLMs to interact with your Metabase instance.
-This server provides 27 tools for querying cards, dashboards, databases, collections, and executing queries against your Metabase installation.
+This server provides **36 tools** for querying, creating, and modifying cards, dashboards, databases, collections, and executing queries against your Metabase installation.

+## 🔴 New in v2.1.0: Write Operations (PUT & POST)

+**Important**: This version adds 9 new write operations that can **create and modify** resources in your Metabase instance.
+These operations require **explicit user confirmation** before execution for safety.

+- ✏️ Create and update cards (questions)
+- 📁 Create and update collections
+- 📊 Create and update dashboards (including card layouts)
+- 🗄️ Create and update database connections (admin only)

+**See [WRITE_OPERATIONS.md](./WRITE_OPERATIONS.md) for detailed documentation on safe usage.**

 ## 🚀 Quick Start